ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 The `<h1>` element is the level one heading element.
 Heading elements allow us to specify that certain parts of our content are headings - or subheadings.
 There are 6 heading levels in HTML, `<h1>` to `<h6>`.

-:::info
+:::info Indentation

-The indentation in the code is not required.
+The indentation in the HTML code is not required.
 The only reason we indent our code is to make it easier to read.

 :::